bennetde/volume-renderer/README.md

-# A Volume Raymarcher for DiffDVR
+# A Direct Volume Renderer for DiffDVR

 This code project represents part of my thesis "Differentiable Volume Rendering for Novel View Synthesis" that I wrote for my Bachelor's thesis at TU Munich.

-This renderer is a volumetric raymarcher that can load and display various volumetric objects and quickly export multiple views of the volume for application in Novel View Synthesis.
+This renderer is a volumetric raymarcher that can load and display various volumetric model and quickly export multiple views of the volume for application in Novel View Synthesis.

 ## Features